 After Your Inspection: Using the Report to Negotiate

-- Maintenance items — Use as planning tool for first-year budget
+- Maintenance items: Use as a planning tool for your first-year budget

-Schedule your Los Angeles home inspection today — we serve all of LA County including Beverly Hills, Pasadena, Burbank, Long Beach, and the San Fernando Valley.
+Schedule your Los Angeles home inspection today.
+We serve all of LA County including Beverly Hills, Pasadena, Santa Monica, Long Beach, Burbank, and the San Fernando Valley.